bparanj/crystal/computer/networking/dhcp-map.md

 1. Use mDNS (Multicast DNS):
    Many modern operating systems support mDNS, which allows devices to be addressed by a local domain name without needing a centralized DNS server.
 This is often referred to as "Zero-configuration networking" or "Bonjour" (Apple's implementation).

-   - On Linux and macOS, this is typically built-in.
+   - On Linux and macOS, this is  built-in.
    - On Windows, you may need to install Bonjour Print Services.

    With mDNS, devices can be accessed using a ".local" domain, like "mycomputer.local".